De-extinction: Maclear's rat

 The Maclear's rat (Rattus macleari), also known as the Christmas Island rat, was a large rat endemic to Christmas Island in the Indian Ocean.
 It is believed Maclear's rat might have been responsible for keeping the population of Christmas Island red crab in check.
 It is thought that the accidental introduction of black rats by the Challenger expedition infected the Maclear's rats with a disease (possibly a trypanosome), which resulted in the species' decline.
 The last recorded sighting was in 1903.
 In March 2022, researchers discovered the Maclear's rat shared about 95% of its genes with the living brown rat, thus sparking hopes in bringing the species back to life.
-Although scientists were mostly successful in using CRISPR technology to edit the DNA of the living species to match that of the extinct one, a few key genes were missing, which would mean resurrected rats would not be genetically pure replicas.
+Scientists investigating whether CRISPR technology might be used to edit the DNA of the living species to match that of the extinct one, found out that a few key genes were missing, which would mean resurrected rats would not be genetically pure replicas.